landomen/landomen.github.io/_posts/2024-04-04-swift-cheatsheet.md

-In both cases the  `fetchedUserId`  and the  `userId`  constants can be used outside of the  `if`  statement, but require additional unwrapping as both are still considered optional.
+In both cases the  `fetchedUserId` can be used outside of the  `if`  statement, but require additional unwrapping as is still considered optional.

 **Kotlin**  <br>
 Kotlin doesn’t have an equivalent special pattern for this.
 One option is to use an  `if/else`  statement.
 However, that only works for locally scoped variables and not global ones.
 We must first assign the value to a new local variable/constant to support global variables.